 However, it was the vibe of the island that won me over.
 Gili T is unbelievably chill and laid-back.
 I know I say that about a lot of places but Gili T takes the cake.
 I just finally watched Eat, Pray, Love for the first time after having it constantly shoved down my throat since arriving in Bali.
 They say something about the simple pleasures of doing nothing.
 That’s what Gili T is like.
 There is not much to do on the island and it forces you to accept that hey, it’s okay to do nothing.
 Usually, when you are traveling, you feel compelled to do something adventurous every day just so you don’t waste a day.
 But honestly, if you are enjoying yourself, then wasting a day isn’t a waste of a day at all.

+Scuba diving or snorkeling in the Gilis are two of the main activities for travelers.
 Aside from the lack of must-do things on the island, the low levels of development add to the secluded island allure.
 The complete lack of cars or scooters means that you can actually enjoy peace and quiet on the island.
 Constant blackouts can augment the already stunning stars.
 Not in a long time had I seen the vast universe so clearly as I did on Gili T. There are long stretches of the island where you might not be able to see anything without a flashlight.

 The island is small but thankfully, the party converges on one corner of the island.
 If you want some peace and quiet to watch the stars while on some illicit substances (it’s Gili T, fam, you know what I’m talking about), then there are plenty of wide open beachfront spaces to hang out.

 Oh yeah, can’t skip that part, can I?